daniellecon/wordpress2/readme.txt

-=== OnePress ===
+=== sovenco ===

-OnePress Theme, Copyright 2017 FameThemes
-OnePress is distributed under the terms of the GNU GPL
+sovenco Theme, Copyright 2017 sovenco sovenco is distributed under the terms of the GNU GPL

 == Description ==
-OnePress is an outstanding creative and flexible WordPress one page theme well suited for business, portfolio, digital agency, product showcase, freelancers and everyone else who appreciate good design.
+sovenco is an outstanding creative and flexible WordPress one page theme well suited for business, portfolio, digital agency, product showcase, freelancers and everyone else who appreciate good design.

 == Installation ==